 LINDA A. TANCS

-Writer ◊ Editor ◊ Ghostwriter ◊ Brand Strategist ◊ Photographer
+Writer ◊ Editor ◊ Ghostwriter ◊ Content Strategist ◊ Photographer

-Career Summary: Linda is an established writer for print and online media on a wide variety of human interest and business-related issues with specific expertise in the areas of law, corporate and individual branding (including coaching), travel, technology and health.
+Career Summary: Linda is an established writer for print and online media on a wide variety of human interest and business-related issues with specific expertise in the areas of law, corporate and individual branding (including coaching), travel, technology, health and theology.
 An author and contributing writer for top publishing houses, she is familiar with AP and Chicago manual styles.
 Her proficiency with online platforms includes Facebook, Google, Twitter, Tumblr, LinkedIn, WordPress and Pinterest.
 She is a photographer and iStock contributor.

 Nonfiction: Understanding Trademark Law: A Beginner’s Guide (April 2009, Oxford University Press); Understanding Copyright Law: A Beginner’s Guide (October 2009, Oxford University Press); Understanding Patent Law: A Beginner’s Guide (March 2010, Oxford University Press).
 These books are now published by Thomson Reuters.